oslabs-beta/Kafka-Kare/README.md

 When you are ready to submit a pull request to the **dev branch**, please follow the checklist closely and request at least two people to review and approve your code.
 You can refer to the Kafka Kare team members [here](#meet-the-team).

 Prioritize any linked issues first before tackling the roadmap features and feel free to add any roadmap features as well that will continue to bring value to developers!
+We appreciate your support!

 ### Roadmap